The Employer’s role when sponsoring a Student Intern is as follows:

 This publication is for general information and is not a regulation.
 For additional information, visit our Wage and Hour Division Website: http://www.wagehour.dol.gov and/or call our toll-free information and helpline, available 8 a.m. to 5 p.m. in your time zone, 1-866-4USWAGE (1-866-487-9243).

 1 – The FLSA exempts certain people who volunteer to perform services for a state or local government agency or who volunteer for humanitarian purposes for non-profit food banks.
 WHD also recognizes an exception for individuals who volunteer their time, freely and without anticipation of compensation, for religious, charitable, civic, or humanitarian purposes to non-profit organizations.
 Unpaid internships for public sector and non-profit charitable organizations, where the intern volunteers without expectation of compensation, are generally permissible.

 We suggest that every employer offering unpaid internships, download and make available to all employees the Department of Labor Fact Sheet.

-Career & Leadership Development reserves the right to deny/remove the posting of any position that is deemed inappropriate or questionable.
+Career, Leadership & Transfer Pathways reserves the right to deny/remove the posting of any position that is deemed inappropriate or questionable.
 We reserve the right to refuse an employer’s postings in the system due to any of the following: requiring at the time of application personal information such as bank and social security numbers; misrepresentation by dishonest information or absence of information; fraud; harassment of Brookdale Community College students, alumni or staff; breach of confidentiality; failure to adhere to these Career Services policies and/or any violation of Brookdale Community College rules and regulations, and local, state, or federal laws.